Prasophyllum patens: Taxonomy and naming

 Prasophyllum patens was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (patens) is a Latin word meaning "lying open".

 Distribution and habitat

-The broad-lipped leek orchid grows in heath and heathy forest mostly in the Sydney region.
+Broad-lipped leek orchid grows in heath and heathy forest mostly in the Sydney region.
 Some sources include Queensland Victoria, Tasmania and South Australia in the range of this orchid while the Herbarium of the Royal Botanic Gardens Victoria suggests "the relationship between P. odoratum sens. strict. and P. patens, P. robustum, P. truncatum and P. album is (also) in need of study".